The Grownup Noise: Touring and recording

 After the release of ‘Stewing’, drummer Todd Marston left Boston for Oregon to pursue a master's degree, and drummer Aine Fujioka moved to Berlin.
 Hansen, the band's singer and songwriter, has pledged to continue writing and recording under The Grownup Noise name, but hopes to reunite the full band in the future.
 Jed Gottlieb of the Boston Herald wrote this about ‘Stewing’, “’Food Trucks’ drips out casually on a keyboard, then Hansen's dark, smart lyrics turn the ditty into a tale of love vs. freedom, commitment vs. imprisonment...
 I'm sorry to see to key members go, but I say fill the vacancy and make a new album for 2016.”

 Paul Hansen joined with cellist, Rachel Gawell, and drummer, Yuriana Sobrino, to form a new trio version of The Grownup Noise in April of 2016.
 The popular Boston media group, Vanyaland, covered the trio ahead of their Atwood's Tavern show in Cambridge, MA.
 Gawell was the original cellist for Ballroom Thieves, while Sobrino is known among the city’s jazz and Latin scenes.
 “The band is only three people now, but with a lot of firepower,” Hansen told Vanyaland, “The stage show feels like it’s higher energy, we’re playing a batch of new songs and also new interpretations of old Grownup Noise tunes."

 In September 2016, The Outlaw Roadshow curated by Ryan Spaulding and Adam Duritz of Counting Crows added The Grownup Noise's version of Slow Runner's 'Break Your Mama's Back' to a compilation benefit project to help pay the medical bills of a long-time fan recently diagnosed with stage 4 cancer.

+In 2017, their music was used as the score for the independent, award-winning film Sundown by Brendan Boogie.

+In November 2024, the original line-up of Paul Hansen, Adam Sankowski, Katie Franich, and Kyle Crane reunited, with Paul sharing, "Thank the universe for music/art.
+Some exciting announcements coming soon on what we believe to be our best The Grownup Noise album yet."

+In April 2025, the band launched a Kickstarter to fund their new album, "No Straight Line in the Universe," that was fully funded in May 2025.
+The album is due out in February 2026.